Toward More Generalized Malicious URL Detection Models: Experiments

 \subsection{Results}

-We show the performance on the first experiment in Table~\ref{tab:results}.
+We show the performance of the first experiment in Table~\ref{tab:results}.
 The results show that the proposed algorithm outperformed the original backbone model as well as the BlindEye alternative significantly.
-The boost in URL data is especially significant since the performance drop in large held-out testing set is obvious due to data bias and high data variance.
+The boost in URL data is especially significant since the performance drop in a large held-out testing set is obvious due to data bias and high data variance.
 Our method improves the AUC score from 67.3\% to 90.6\%.
-Data in other categories is much difficult to collect which results in a relatively small testing set.
-This may cause the improvement in generalizability to be less significant but still we made improvements on all metrics in Table~\ref{tab:results}.
-Note that all score are statistically significant with p-value $<$ 0.001.
+Data in other categories is much more difficult to collect, which results in a relatively small testing set.
+This may cause the improvement in generalizability to be less significant, but still, we made improvements on all metrics in Table~\ref{tab:results}.
+Note that all scores are statistically significant with p-value $<$ 0.001.
+Under the scenario of online daily query usage, we trained the model using all data collected before a certain time T and tested the results on data collected in time T. For predicting URLs in time T+1, we retrain the model using all data for the beginning to time T. The results are in Figure~\ref{fig:timeline}.
+Our proposed method shows obvious improvement in generalizability, which consistently outperform the original model without debiasing.
+In section~\ref{sec:deep_interpret}, we applied URLNet with debiasing embedding and visualized it with an interpretation sensitivity map in Figure~\ref{fig:deep_interpret2}.
+The interpretation shows a significant difference from the original one in figure~\ref{fig:deep_interpret}.
+The model no more tries to overfit the performance using domain names caused by data bias.